TarasKutsyk/Data-Analytics-Project/README.md

 Remark on types of data: There are 4 list with listed columns of Categorical, Categorical with order, Binary or Numerical type.

 Remark on OneHot endcoding: Replace old column with new columns with OneHot encoding vector.
+The new columns are now named after their original values, e.g. `destination_Work` instead of `destination_1`

 Remark on 0,1,2... encoding: For columns of Categorical with order, this type encoding is fixed.

+Remark on NaN values: 'Car' column is unconditionally removed since it consists primarily of NaNs.
+Special column (`toCoupon_GEQ5min`) is removed by default since it has only one binary value 1.
+New change: if ImputeMissing=True is specified (default False), the remaining NaNs **are imputted instead of being dropped**.
+This might be beneficial since the remaining NaNs are not many and we don't have a lot of data to begin with.

 ### [Marcin]
 I will check how removing some rows with low frequency in columns will implied on dataset, and write which rows with which feature in which column could be removed.